TheMediocritist/pdbpm/README.md

   music:update(dt)
 end
 ```
+Note that pdbpm requires you to calculate delta time (in seconds) and provide
+it to update.
+The demonstration in this repo includes a method for calculating
+dt.

 The track's `load()` method should be called to load in the music.
 The load
 method takes a single argument: the music's filename or a `SoundData` object.